infinum/qa-handbook/Tools/Version Control Systems/Access token and SSH keys.md

 6. Confirm your GitHub password, if prompted.

-7. In the 'Note' field, type in the token name.
+7. In the 'Note' field, enter a name for the token.

 8. Select the *scopes* (permissions) for the access token.
 	- Select *repo* to have full control of private repositories.

 9. Click the *Generate token* button.

-10. Make sure to copy the token because you won’t be able to see it again.
+10. Copy the token immediately.
+You won’t be able to see it again after you leave the page.

 Source: [https://webkul.com/blog/github-push-with-two-factor-authentication/]()